 (For a 240 credit point Bachelor degree, this would be a maximum of 6 payments.)

 - To receive and retain the Griffith University Refugee Scholarship benefit, the scholarship recipient must normally be enrolled as a full-time student for the trimester to which the benefit applies.

 - Scholarship recipients who are studying part-time and are on approved scholarship benefits due to exceptional circumstances shall undertake a minimum of 20 credit points per trimester.
-The Senior Deputy Vice Chancellor (Academic) may approve variations.
+The Deputy Vice Chancellor (Education) may approve variations.

 - To retain a Griffith University Refugee Scholarship, the recipient must remain in good academic standing.
 A student excluded from study under any University policy loses their scholarship.